 Please note that the below itinerary provides an example of places often visited on the tour, but the route may vary to provide you with the best tour possible on any given day.

-We start at the Round Church, Cambridge's quirkiest (and, we think, most beautiful) church building, which predates the earliest college by 150 years.
+We start at the Round Church, Cambridge's quirkiest (and, we think, most beautiful) church building, which predates the university.
 The church houses an exhibition and 20-minute film, and access to these are included in guided walk tickets.

 We typically start by venturing down to the River Cam, where a clear sense of the town's origins can be gained at Magdalene Bridge.

-We stop outside Trinity College to admire the gatehouse and Isaac Newton's apple tree.
+We view the gatehouse of Trinity College, and Isaac Newton’s apple tree.

 We spend some time surrounded by the central University buildings: the University church, the Senate House, and Cambridge University Press bookshop, as well as the beautiful Gonville and Caius College.